Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface/index.md

 - `<port>` is `1-4`
 - `<device>` should be set to `1` for the AMDS connection

-Once the `gpio_mux` is routed, we can now make inquiries to the AMDS for data.
+Once the `gp3io_mux` is routed, we can now make inquiries to the AMDS for data.
 This is done through the `amds <port> XXXX` command structure described in the `help` interface.
 Note that `<port>` ranges from `1-4` and should correspond to the GPIO port number your AMDS is connected to.

 ### Configure GPIO/GP3IO Mux in Code

-Since the AMDS can be plugged into any of the GPIO ports, the AMDC needs to be configured for the appropriate GPIO port.

 #### AMDC REV D